-In the recurrent BRCA-mutated population, olaparib had total discounted costs of approximately \$158,000 with life-years gained and QALYs of 2.11 and 1.26, respectively (Table 14).
-At net prices, olaparib's estimated cost-effectiveness was approximately \$146,000 per QALY gained and \$80,500 per life-year gained compared to PLD+C in 4th line or later use.
+In the recurrent BRCA-mutated population, olaparib had total discounted costs of approximately \$158,000 with life-years gained and QALYs of 2.11 and 1.26, respectively (Table 5.5).
+At net prices, olaparib's estimated cost-effectiveness was approximately \$80,500 per life-year gained and \$146,000 per QALY gained compared to PLD+C in 4th line or later use.
 The base-case findings in the recurrent BRCA-mutated population should be interpreted with caution.
 There is no current evidence suggesting a relationship between progression-free and overall survival in the recurrent, BRCA-mutated population for olaparib versus PLD+C or placebo.
 Furthermore, overall survival evidence for PLD+C is derived from a source that combines BRCA-mutated and non-BRCA-mutated patients.
 Therefore, estimates in the BRCA-mutated population are preliminary and require further evidence.
 Please see section 6.4 for a detailed discussion of these limitations.

 The use of olaparib for maintenance therapy resulted in total discounted costs of approximately \$247,600 with 3.75 life years and 2.67 QALYs gained.
 The higher cost of olaparib in this population is due to two specific reasons: (1) a longer progression-free interval than for treatment of recurrent, BRCA-mutated disease; and (2) the drug's price does not vary with initial dose reduction adjustments.
-At estimated net prices, the cost-effectiveness of olaparib versus placebo was estimated to be approximately \$324,000 per QALY gained and \$289,000 per life-year gained.
+At estimated net prices, the cost-effectiveness of olaparib versus placebo was estimated to be approximately \$289,000 per life-year gained and \$324,000 per QALY gained.